 Try to figure out how visual severity relates to simulated severity and weather conditions during the infection windows, explain why botrytis disease is severe.
 (Has not started)

 Figure 1.
-Daily rain and relative humidity time series plot
+Daily rain and relative humidity time series plot (maybe just show 5 continus few years or get some summary information of the long-term climatic conditions from Rob)

 Table 1.
 Sauvignon Blanc phenology dates estimated by GDDs and simulated by APSIM in Marlborough